-The Illinois Biometric Information Privacy Act (BIPA), the first in the U.S.
+The Illinois Biometric Information Privacy Act (BIPA)

 The Illinois Biometric Information Privacy Act or BIPA for short is an Illinois state law passed in 2008 that regulates the collection, storage, retention, safeguarding, use and destruction of biometric information and identifiers.
 If residents living within the state of Illinois feel as though their biometric information has been shared with business or third parties without their consent, the BIPA allows them to take any applicable parties to court and put forth a grievance to recover financial damages, any associated legal or court fees, and other forms of relief deemed by a court of law in relation to a privacy violation.
 Furthermore, the BIPA was also the basis of a landmark 2019 case, Rosenbach v.
 Six Flags Entertainment Corp., that changed the ways in which such legislation has come to be viewed around the country.
 Despite all of this, many people may be wondering what biometric information is.